 No, we don’t mean safe as in safety.
 We mean safe as in hidden away from the baddies!
 Sadly, burglaries are common.
 Some are opportunistic, and some are planned.
 But in all cases, the burglar is in and out in minutes.

 They know where most of us keep our treasures.
 The empty drawers in seconds and are rummaging through your wardrobes seconds later.
 They’ll check under your bed and in your freezer.
 But we don’t think they’ll be checking under the seat of your dining chairs– in a hidden chair compartment.

-OK… so you have to keep this DIY project a secret if you’re going to do it!
+OK… so you have to keep this DIY hidden chair compartment project a secret if you’re going to do it!
 Unless someone else knows that you have a hidden compartment in your dining chairs, we think this secret storage area will serve its purpose well.

 Not comfortable with using it as a sort of security vault?
 You can use it for regular, extra storage instead!
 Do this to your work chair where you can store chargers or small tools — anything you can think of that you want near you but out of sight. 🙂

-Is this the secret compartment idea that you are looking for?
-Keep reading to learn how it’s done
+Is this the hidden chair compartment idea that you are looking for?
+Keep reading to learn how it’s done!

 - Chair with cushion

 When selecting the chair to use for this DIY hidden chair compartment project, you need to ensure that the support beams around the bottom of the base are of sufficient depth to allow a decent amount of space inside the compartment.

 The cushion on my chair was simply held in place with 3 ‘L’ brackets, which I simply unscrewed.
 I decided to use these brackets later, as you will see, as I liked the look of them.
 Plus, why would I let them go to waste?!

 So after unscrewing the L brackets to make room for the hidden chair compartment, the cushion came right off.